kingston-hackSpace/Interactive_Graphics/README.md

-# Interactive_Graphics
+# Interactive Graphics

-The following is a list of recommended platforms for **screen-based interactive graphics that can communicate with physical computing systems** such as sensors, microcontrollers and cameras.
+The following list presents platforms for **screen-based interactive graphics that can communicate with physical computing systems** such as sensors, microcontrollers and cameras.

 All platforms listed are either **open source or free** (some with limitations).